Category Archives: Danish Royals

 State Dining Room where the royal guests had luncheon

-Following the wedding, the bride and groom, and their royal guests processed back to Windsor Castle by carriage, arriving at the Grand Entrance where Edward and Alexandra were met by Queen Victoria.
+After the wedding, the bride and groom, and their royal guests traveled back to Windsor Castle by carriage.
+Queen Victoria met Bertie and Alexandra arrived at the Grand Entrance.
 They made their way to the Green Drawing Room and then the White Drawing Room, where the marriage register was signed.
 Lunch was then served in the State Dining Room for the royal guests, and in St. George’s Hall for the Diplomatic Corps, members of the royal households, and the more prominent guests at the wedding – nearly 400 people.

 Embed from Getty Images